-Children will be admitted to the two reception classes (max 30 in each class) either on part–time or a full-time basis.
-Autumn-born children, who will be five before 1 January 2021, will be of legal school age as from January 2021.
-Spring and summer born children, whose 5th birthday falls after 31 December 2020 may also start full-time as from September 2020, although they are not legally required to start school until the term after their 5th birthday.
+Children will be admitted to the two reception classes (max 45 children in total) either on part–time or a full-time basis.
+Autumn-born children, who will be five before 1 January 2024, will be of legal school age as from January 2024.
+Spring and summer born children, whose 5th birthday falls after 31 December 2024 may also start full-time as from September 2020, although they are not legally required to start school until the term after their 5th birthday.

 Visiting Arrangements (for parents of prospective YR children)